 Performed as part of the vinceunlimited Podcast entitled Alphacar on the vinceunlimited WordPress site dated 29 Oct 2014 [vinceunlimited.wordpress.com].
 Also available via Apple iTunes.

 The image depicts the rear of a Ferrari 360 with a photoshopped registration number plate.
 It was taken from a cherished number plate site, source now unknown, around 2002.
 Please advise if you know of the source material and I will duly give credit.
-It was added, along with the links in Version 5.073 21 Feb 2018
+It was added in Version 5.073 21 Feb 2018